Mad Cow Disease (Bovine Spongiform Encephalopathy)BSE ("Enfermedad de las Vacas Locas") y vCJD

 What is variant Creutzfeldt-Jakob Disease (vCJD)?

 Creutzfeldt-Jakob Disease (CJD) is a rare, fatal brain disorder that causes a rapid, progressive dementia (deterioration of mental functions), as well as associated neuromuscular disturbances.
 The disease, which in some ways resembles mad cow disease, traditionally has affected men and women between the ages of 50 and 75.
-The variant form, however, affects younger people (the median age of onset is 28) and has atypical clinical features as compared with CJD.
+The variant form, however, affects younger people (the median age of onset is 28) and has observed features that are not typical as compared with CJD.
 About 230 people with vCJD have been identified since 1996.
 Most are from the United Kingdom and other countries in Europe.
 It is extremely rare in the United States, with only 4 reported cases since 1996.